Festival Gracia in Barcelona | ForeverBarcelona

 THE GRACIA FESTIVAL, AN EVENT FOR THE WHOLE FAMILY

-Next week, the streets of the Barcelona Gracia neighborhood will decorated by the neighbors during the Barcelona Festa Major de Gracia.
+For over 200 years, around the 15th of August the streets of the Barcelona Gracia neighborhood get decorated by their neighbors during the Barcelona Festa Major de Gracia.
 They use simple materials such as recycled plastic bottles and cardboard, creating amazing landscapes and sculptures that will be for a whole week the setting for one of my favorite local celebrations.
-This Gracia Festival is one of the best summer events in Barcelona, and takes place during the days around August 15th.
+This Gracia Festival is one of the best summer events in Barcelona, and if you are in town when it happens, you shouldn’t miss it.

-But navigating the alleys and streets participating in the Gracia Festival can be tricky even for those locals that don’t come to these neighborhood too often.
+But navigating the alleys and streets participating in the Gracia Festival can be tricky even for those locals who don’t come to this neighborhood too often.
 First of all, make sure to grab the Gracia Festival program distributed by the neighbors in the participant streets (there is usually either a bar stall or souvenir table where you can find it).
 Or you can also download it from the Barcelona Festa Major de Gracia website.
+Or even better, download the app (Android or Apple).
 Apart from a list of all the activities going on each day, you will also find a district map that will be very helpful.

 These are the top streets in the Festa Major de Gracia: